kosamad/SomScience/README.md

 6. Under Build and Deployment, click the "Branch "dropdown menu and change it from "None", to "Main".
 Save.
 7. The site has now been deployed to Github pages.
 8. To find the site, click on "Deployments", on the right hand side of the repository.
-9. Under the Deployments menu on the left, select "All Environments"
+9. Under the Deployments menu on the left, select "All Environments".
 10. The deployed page can now be selected from the right, under github-pages.

 ### Forking the Github Repository